Really Free School

-The Really Free School was a collective squatting a series of buildings in central London in 2011 to use as free schools.
+The Really Free School was a learning collective who gained notoriety after squatting in a series of buildings in central London in 2011 with the intention of using them as "free schools."
 They organised lectures and workshops, stating "in this space, aside from the fact that you will not spend one penny inside these doors, you can also come and engage in a collective learning process directed by your own desires, ideas, questions and problems."

 Bloomsbury

 The first squatted free school was at 5 Bloomsbury Square in central London, close to University College London and Birkbeck College.
 Speakers included Paul Mason.
 The name "Really Free School" was intended to mock the contemporaneous interest from the Conservative Party (ruling the country in the Cameron–Clegg coalition) in free schools.
 The owner of the property, Peter Nahum, said that the squatters were "essentially nice, middle-class kids, who would go and wash at friends' flats nearby."
 He complained that it cost a lot of money to evict them and asked "Why have a free school in central London?
 Why not go to the poorer districts if you want to educate people?"